« BackThe Shape of a Mars Missionidlewords.comSubmitted by feross 5 months ago

 The only unique think I can personally add here that we're probably a lot more comfortable with high failure rates for machines than even low rates of failure for humans.

-• devit a day ago
+• devit 5 months ago

 This seems to be a problem with rocket/lander technology resulting in a ~900kg weight limit on Curiosity.